 - california state gem mine

-- gemstone hunting in california
+- find gem stones in california

-- mine your gems in california
+- mine your own gemstones in california